Close Menu

 After the payee pays bills, such as the rent or mortgage, utilities, and food.
 And, once other needs, such as clothing and recreation are paid, then the payee must save whatever is left over from the monthly benefit payments.
 Anything monies left over should be saved in U.S. Savings Bonds or an interest paying bank account.
 The bank account must be insured under either federal or state law.
 In other words, the payee must save the money in a safe place.

 If the beneficiary is in a nursing home or institution, then the payee can use the benefits to pay the fees of the institution.
-Also, if the beneficiary is in a nursing home, then the payee should set aside a minimum of $30 each month to use for the beneficiary’s personal needs.
+Also, if the beneficiary is in a nursing home, then the payee should set aside a minimum of $30 each month to use for personal needs.

 If you are the payee for a child receiving SSI payments, then you must seek treatment for the child’s medical condition if necessary.